nikitavoloboev/data/focusing/rules.md

 - Assume good intentions.
 Call out bad behavior in a friendly way.
 Don't be passive aggressive and don't make many demeaning jokes about your partner/friend.
 Don't put people down for the sake of a laugh.
 - Take things seriously.
 Don't let anyone lose trust in you, especially your partner.

+## Communication

+- Show interest.
+Listen more.
+Don't be annoying and self indulgent.
+Respect time and don't pressure for response.

 ## Finance

 - Mindfully spend money.
 Don't support practices I don't agree with.